bragma/pm2-logrotate-imp/README.md

 - "interval": An amount of time expressed in "interval_unit" units ather which files will be rotated.
 Default is 1.
 - "max_size": A maximum file size that will cause forced rotation of the files.
 Default is "10M".
 - "retain": Number of rotated files to retain, or 'none' to never delete files.
 Defaults to 'none'.
-- "mode": Date mode used in rotated file names.
+- "date_mode": Date mode used in rotated file names.
 Valid values are 'utc' for UTC time or 'system' for local system time.
 Defaults to 'system'.
 - "date_format": A string in the [formats supported by Moment.js](http://momentjs.com/docs/#/displaying/format/).
 Default is 'YYYY-MM-DD_HH-mm-ss'

 After having installed the module: